 Click here for examples of annotated bibliographies.
 Purdue Online Writing Lab (OWL)

 RhinoCat is the Library's automated catalog of books, ebooks, DVDs, and other library materials.
-It is available from any browser at http://library.taftschool.org.
-It is also accessible from your Taftnet homepage.
 A keyword search using a broad term will yield the most hits.

-TIP: When you identify a book in RhinoCat that looks useful, click on the book title to open the book's full record, scroll down and click on Browse shelf to find additional books for your project.
+TIP: When you identify a book in RhinoCat that looks useful, click on the book title to open the book's full record, scroll down and click on Browse shelf to find more potential books for your project.